Salvatore-droid/PY-STor3/README.md

 Py-store is a python script that is developed mainly for the linux begginers, It uses a linux tool called flatpak.
-Py-store is an app download assistant automated script, In it you will find a shell file and a go file:
+Py-store is an app download assistant automated script, In it you will find a shell file and a go file:: py-store.sh, go-icon
-        - py-store.sh
-        -go-icon

 in order to use the pystore shell file to download apps, use the following command for execution:

                 ./py-store.sh